dcrankshaw/datascience-sp14/lab1/log-processing.md

 2.4.
 Print the number of HTTP requests that had return code 404 in each hour of the day.

 2.5.
 Break down the number of HTTP requests that did not have a 200 return code by date (i.e. how many responses were 304, 404, etc. on each day).

-## Section 3: Data cleaning and transformation with sed and awk
+## Section 3: Data cleaning and transformation with sed, awk

 In this exercise we will learn how to use command line tools to transform structured data into a clean CSV format.